 Nuclear Medicine Google Hangout in the Iso lab.
 AKA: “the hot lab”.
-The Hangout Pannel includes: Dr. Ryan J. Smith, CNMT, Mackenzie Crowe, Megan Craven and Khairat Kadri.
+This Hangout Panel includes: Dr. Ryan J. Smith, CNMT, Mackenzie Crowe, Megan Craven and Khairat Kadri.

 More than 1,500 students have successfully completed